rsesek/mailpopbox/docs/install.md

     </Directory>
     ```

+    You may also need to adjust the permissions so the web server can serve the files:
+    - `chmod o+x /home/mailpopbox`
+    - `chmod o+rx /home/mailpopbox/www`

 3. Reload the web server `systemctl reload httpd.service`

 4. Customize this command and register for the initial account and certificate: